adavis7/website-test1/README.md

 # website-test1
-*/this is a doc I am using to test what I know about html and stylesheet/*
+<--this is a doc I am using to test what I know about html and stylesheet-->

 <!DOCTYPE html>